Lanscape photo of a series of rocky mountain peaks on a sunny day

 How was the Tyndall Range selected as the preferred location for the walk?

-In 2018 the Parks and Wildlife Service invited the community to put forward its ideas, harnessing the local knowledge of walkers, operators and people passionate about Tasmania’s nature and history.
+In 2018, Tasmania Parks and Wildlife Service (PWS) invited the community to put forward its ideas, harnessing the local knowledge of walkers, operators and people passionate about Tasmania’s nature and history.
 Twenty four (24) public proposals were received and, over a six month period, an assessment panel comprising local, national and international experts reviewed and ground-truthed a number of potential sites.
 Each proposal was carefully assessed against environmental, economic, community, and operational criteria to identify the best location.
 The preferred option, was the Tyndall Range on Tasmania’s West Coast between Queenstown and Tullah.
 The site was identified in two of the public submissions.

 Will this walk be like the Three Capes Track?